 Listen to sales calls

-If your sales calls are recorded, they can be a valuable resource for marketers in their efforts to align with sales.
+If your sales calls are recorded, they can be a valuable resource for marketers.
 Your marketing team can get insights from these recordings about what leads care about.
 Then, they can tailor future marketing campaigns to speak to those concerns.

 Train sales teams on new features